ClementLSW/portfolio/public/content/Experience.md

 - Tags: Freelance
 - Badges:
 - List Items:
-  - I assisted in the development of a portfolio application for the company using unity for Android mobile devices.
+  - Assisted in developing a portfolio application for the company using unity for Android.
   - Integrated 3D visualisation options into the application